Longevity by Design · Stuttgart, Germany

 Longevity Stuttgart: Interiors Engineered for Healthspan

-If you are researching longevity Stuttgart options — spaces designed to measurably support sleep, stress and respiratory health — this page sets out what our studio delivers in the city.
-Sabina Malikova Design Office has already completed the LOKMATAS project in Stuttgart and takes further commissions here through its proven remote-plus-site-visit model.
+Are you researching longevity Stuttgart options?
+This page covers spaces designed to measurably support sleep, stress and respiratory health.
+Sabina Malikova Design Office has already completed the LOKMATAS project in Stuttgart.
+Further commissions run through its proven remote-plus-site-visit model.
 Every engagement applies the Longevity by Design methodology: four pillars, each with a number attached.

 A completed project in Stuttgart: LOKMATAS

 Stuttgart is not a hypothetical market for the studio.
-The LOKMATAS project, completed in Stuttgart, sits within a documented portfolio of 19+ projects across Germany, Turkiye, the UK and Azerbaijan.
-Delivery follows the same model that produced Longevity Rooms Frankfurt from the Ankara headquarters: concept, technical drawings and supplier coordination handled remotely, with structured site visits at the milestones where physical presence changes the outcome — survey, mid-fit-out inspection and final commissioning.
-Clients in Stuttgart work directly with founder Sabina Malikova, an interior architect (Bilkent BFA, 2013) who established the office in 2017, with bases in Ankara, London and Baku.
+The LOKMATAS project was completed in Stuttgart.
+It sits within a documented portfolio of 19+ projects across Germany, Türkiye, the UK and Azerbaijan.
+Delivery follows the model that produced Longevity Rooms Frankfurt from the Ankara headquarters.
+Concept, technical drawings and supplier coordination are handled remotely.
+Structured site visits cover survey, mid-fit-out inspection and final commissioning.
+Those are the milestones where physical presence changes the outcome.
+Stuttgart clients work directly with founder Sabina Malikova.
+She is an interior architect (Bilkent BFA, 2013) who established the office in 2017.
+The practice keeps bases in Ankara, London and Baku.

 Why air and light metrics matter in a valley city

-Stuttgart's basin topography has made air quality a long-running civic topic, which makes the methodology's IAQM pillar directly relevant: HEPA-13 filtration with mechanical ventilation and heat recovery, targeting indoor PM2.5 below the WHO 2021 guideline of 5 ug/m3 regardless of what the street outside is doing.
+Stuttgart's basin topography has made air quality a long-running civic topic.
+That makes the methodology's IAQM pillar directly relevant.
+HEPA-13 filtration works with mechanical ventilation and heat recovery.
+Indoor PM2.5 is targeted below the WHO 2021 guideline of 5 µg/m³.
+The street outside does not set the indoor number.
 The remaining pillars are equally specific.
-CLCI programs circadian lighting at 4000–5000K by day and 2200–2700K in the evening — an approach supported by Figueiro et al. (2020), where circadian-effective light improved sleep-quality scores by roughly one third in a randomized trial.
+CLCI programs circadian lighting at 4000–5000K by day and 2200–2700K in the evening.
+Figueiro and colleagues (2020) support the approach.
+Their randomized trial improved sleep-quality scores by roughly one third.
 AHR holds habitable rooms under 55 dB, in line with WHO Europe 2018 noise guidelines.

 What a Stuttgart commission looks like

-Engagements begin with a baseline assessment of the existing space — light spectra, particulate levels, acoustic readings, material inventory — before any design work starts, so improvement can be verified rather than asserted.
-The BCS pillar requires at least three natural elements in each primary room, drawing on Hunter et al. (2019), which measured cortisol declining about 21% per hour of nature contact.
-Studio project data shows what this produces elsewhere: a 240 m2 Ankara residence recorded +38% sleep improvement and a 29% PSS-10 stress reduction in 2025.
+Engagements begin with a baseline assessment of the existing space.
+Light spectra, particulate levels, acoustic readings and materials are recorded first.
+Improvement can then be verified rather than asserted.
+The BCS pillar requires at least three natural elements in each primary room.
+It draws on Hunter and colleagues (2019).
+That study measured cortisol declining about 21% per hour of nature contact.
+Studio project data shows what this produces elsewhere.
+A 240 m² Ankara residence recorded +38% sleep improvement in 2025.
+PSS-10 stress fell 29% in the same home.
 Residences, medical practices and workplaces in Stuttgart are all within scope.

 Frequently asked questions